 To assemble the sliders

-On a floured surface, use a flat bottom dish (also floured) to flatten each piece of dough then, use your thumbs and forefingers to gently pull on the edges (notes) all the way round until the circle is about 3 inches wide.
+- On a floured surface, use a flat bottom dish (also floured) to flatten each piece of dough then, use your thumbs and forefingers to gently pull on the edges (note 4) all the way round until the circle is about 3 inches wide.

 For the topping

-You can substitute Gouda cheese with any good melting cheese with good flavour.
-Other options would be Gruyere, Havarti or Fontina.
+- You can substitute Gouda cheese with any good melting cheese with good flavor.
+Other options would be Gruyere, Havarti or Fontina